-In Computer Science this term, students develop skills in Program Construction.
-They carry out a number of practical activities, in preparation for the paper 2 examination.
+In computer science this term, students develop skills in Program Construction.
+They carry out a practical activity - Python Programming revision.

-The students will also undertake revision lessons for the upcoming mock examinations and once these have been undertaken, they will then work on developing a number of solutions to some Python programming tasks.
+The students will initially have some revision lessons for the upcoming mock examinations and once these have been undertaken, they will then work on developing a solution to the task set by the examination board.
 They will do this collaboratively and will utilise the skills they have learnt in their practical programming lessons.